How to Price a Job Properly (Step-by-Step for Tradesmen)

 • “I know it’s a bit expensive…”

-• “I can probably knock a bit off…”
+• “I can knock something off…”

-Customers don’t always choose the cheapest quote.
+Customers don’t always choose the cheapest — they choose the most professional.

 A Simple Job Pricing Example

-Estimated time: 1.5 days
+• Time: 1.5 days

-Your day rate: £250
+• Day rate: £250

 Labour: